ozanyldzgithuboffical/SpringMVC/README.md

 - **<global-method-security pre-post-annotations="enabled" />** lets you use **@PreAuthorize** and **@PostAuthorize** annotations on controller methods to provide the security.

+- The **@PreAuthorize** can check for authorization before entering into method.
+The @PreAuthorize authorizes on the basis of role or the argument which is passed to the method.
+The **@PostAuthorize** checks for authrorisation after method execution.
+The @PostAuthorize authorizes on the basis of logged in roles, return object by method and passed argument to the method.
+For the returned object spring security provides built-in keyword i.e. returnObject.

 - **<global-method-security secured-annotations="enabled" />** lets you use **@Secured** annotation

 - These annotations take one string parameter which is either is role-name or expression, and which one to use depends on your configuration for <http> element’s use-expression value.